tellefs/OmPy_233U/README.md

+Not working in this repo. anymore.
+FOR UPDATES, SEE: https://github.com/tellefs/MasterThesis

 Oslo Method for the master thesis Project for Tellef Storebakken

 The Oslo Method is here done with the newly made OmPy software.